rdenise/detection_virus_metagenomes/README.md

 ```

-3. Before starting the pipeline, your taxids will be checked and updated for the lowest descendant levels.
-This will create a file of checked taxids.
-It will skip this step if this file already exists.

-4. When restarting the pipeline, the software will check if you made any changes in the seed file before running.
+3. When restarting the pipeline, the software will check if you made any changes in the seed file before running.
 If changes have been made, it will run what is necessary, else nothing will happen.

 ### Pipeline in image